ArchipelagoMW/Archipelago/worlds/shapez/docs/en_shapez.md

 ## What does randomization do to this game?

-Buildings and gameplay mechanics, that your normally unlocks by completing a level, and upgrade improvements are put into the item pool of the multiworld.
+Buildings and gameplay mechanics, that you normally unlocks by completing a level, and upgrade improvements are put into the item pool of the multiworld.
 Also, if enabled, the requirements for completing a level or buying an upgrade are randomized.